 What is domain authority?

 Let’s take a few steps back.
 In 2014, SEO gurus Moz developed a search ranking score to help predict how well your website will rank on search engine results pages (SERPs).
-They called it ‘Domain Authority’ (DA) and it ranks from 1-100; the higher your score, the better chance you have of being listed higher up.
+They called it ‘Domain Authority’ (DA) and it ranks from 1 to 100, the higher your score, the better chance you have of being listed higher up.
 Brand new websites start with a DA score of one.

 So, how does Moz score each website?
-This is what Moz says on its website: “Domain Authority is calculated by evaluating multiple factors, including linking root domains and number of total links, into a single DA score.
+This is what Moz says on its website: “Domain Authority is calculated by evaluating multiple factors, including linking root domains and a number of total links, into a single DA score.
 Generally speaking, sites with a very large number of high-quality external links (such as Wikipedia or Google.com) are at the top end of the DA scale, whereas small businesses and websites with fewer inbound links may have a much lower DA score.”

 It also points out that there is no black and white answer to the question ‘what is a good Domain Authority?’
 Moz advises that the best indicator that your website is doing well is to look at your main competitors and see where you rank in comparison to them.
 After all, these will be the sites that you are competing against in search results.

-How to measure your DA score
+How to measure your domain authority score

-How PR affects DA
+How PR affects domain authority

-When Moz calculates your score, it doesn’t just count the backlinks to your site – it takes in to account factors such as brand sentiment, trust, authority and reputation.
+When Moz calculates your score, it doesn’t just count the backlinks to your site – it takes into account factors such as brand sentiment, trust, authority and reputation.
 In other words, simply embarking on an aggressive link-building campaign to increase backlinks to your site won’t cut it.

 Moz wants to see: